 Medicare (federal, age- and disability-based)

-• Level of care: Nursing Facility Level of Care determined by CARES (the DOEA pre-admission screening agent under F.S. § 408.0331).
-17 CARES field offices statewide.
+• Level of care: a Nursing Facility Level of Care determination from CARES, DOEA's pre-admission screening agent under Fla.
+Stat. s.
+408.0331.

-• Participant-Directed Option (PDO): Within SMMC LTC, an enrollee can self-direct attendant services and hire a family member as the formal paid caregiver.
-Florida is one of the small number of states whose PDO permits a spouse to be the paid caregiver, a more permissive rule than New York or California.
-PDO supplants the historical CDC+ Waiver.
+• Participant-Directed Option (PDO): within SMMC LTC, an enrollee can self-direct their own care and hire a family member as the formal paid caregiver.
+Florida is one of a small number of states whose PDO lets a spouse be the paid caregiver, a more permissive rule than many states.

 For depth on SMMC LTC, see /medicaid/florida/long-term-care-waiver.

 If an LTC policy is in place, file a claim early in the dementia trajectory; many policies have a 90-day waiting period.
-The Florida Office of Insurance Regulation oversees.
-The Department of Financial Services Division of Consumer Services (1-877-693-5236) handles complaints.
+The Florida Office of Insurance Regulation oversees carriers, and the Department of Financial Services Division of Consumer Services (1-877-693-5236) handles complaints.

 These four documents, and the proxy hierarchy that controls when none of them is signed, are the legal architecture of your family's dementia journey in Florida.
-They are inexpensive (most under $400 each through an elder law attorney; sometimes free through Florida Senior Legal Helpline 1-888-895-7873).
-The cost of not signing them is six-figure court-supervised guardianship.
+They are inexpensive through an elder law attorney, and sometimes free through the Florida Senior Legal Helpline (1-888-895-7873).
+The cost of not signing them is a six-figure court-supervised guardianship.

 Document 1: Designation of Health Care Surrogate (F.S. ch.
 765 Part II, §§ 765.201–.205)